 The two main differences between a physical and online event are the timeline and the environment.

-What can you expect to see though are virtual alternatives including logo placements on the virtual stage, sponsored sessions, happy hours, online experiences, banners, videos, prizes, networking, and even food delivery.
+What you can expect to see though are virtual alternatives including logo placements on the virtual stage, sponsored sessions, happy hours, online experiences, banners, videos, prizes, networking, and even food delivery.

 So as you can see, there are plenty of options out there, it’s just a case of getting creative and pushing the boundaries of what can be done in an online environment.